jjcall/delux-figma-plugin/README.md

 1. Pick the frame you want to de-luxe
 2. Right-click > Plugins > De-Lux
+3. Choose your preferred font and theme style
-3. Hit "Convert to Wireframe"
+4. Hit "Convert to Wireframe"
-4. Watch the magic happen!
+5. Watch the magic happen!
 Your wireframe appears right next to the original

+### 🎨 Theme Options

+- **Mono**: Classic grayscale wireframe style
+- **Blueprint**: Traditional blue engineering blueprint aesthetic
+- **Dark Mode**: Inverted dark theme for late-night design sessions

+### 🔤 Font Options

+- **Handwritten**: Figma Hand for that sketchy, whiteboard feel
+- **Sans-serif**: Clean Helvetica for a modern look
+- **Serif**: Times New Roman for a traditional wireframe style

 ## 🛠 Development Setup